 Draw or paint a picture of the golden fish.

-U wisl Pretend you had saved the golden fish and been given the chance to make one h.
+Pretend you had saved the golden fish and been given the chance to make one wish.
 What would you wish for?
-Talk about why you made that one wish. □ wha Talk about three things you've asked for and received.
-Were you happy with at you got or did you ask for more? □ golc Imagine you are the fisherman's wife at the end of the story.
-Do you want the len fish to come back again?
-Imagine you are the golden fish.
+Talk about why you made that one wish.

+Talk about three things you've asked for and received.
+Were you happy with what you got or did you ask for more?

+Imagine you are the fisherman's wife at the end of the story.
+Do you want the golden fish to come back again?

+□ Imagine you are the golden fish.
 Would you ever come back?
 If so, when?